buzz66boy/ns3-lxc/README.md

 		You may have to download and install Boost as well
 	NS-3:
-		Download the latest NS-3 release to a directory run `./build.py'
+		Download the latest NS-3 release to a directory run `./build.py`
-		cd into the built director (usually "ns-3.26" or appropriate version) run `CXXFLAGS="-std=c++11" ./waf -d debug --enable-examples --enable-tests configure` this configures NS-3 for C++11
+		cd into the built directory (usually "ns-3.26" or appropriate version) run `CXXFLAGS="-std=c++11" ./waf -d debug --enable-examples --enable-tests configure` this configures NS-3 for C++11
 	LXC: